mukhtarcal/Task-Management-API/README.md

 ## Setup Instructions

 1. **Clone the Repository**:
-    Go to location where you would like this code folder to be and run the code below:
+   Go to the location where you would like this code folder to be and run the code below:
    ```bash
    git clone https://github.com/yourusername/Task-Management-API.git
    cd Task-Management-API